Clinical–Legal Litigation Toolkit

-Targeted, clinically grounded deposition questions for nurses, physicians, hospitalists, charge nurses, rapid response teams, and administrators involved in acute‑care cases.
+Targeted, clinically grounded deposition questions for nurses, physicians, hospitalists, charge nurses, rapid response teams, and administrators involved in acute-care litigation.

 This deposition prep packet provides structured question sets designed to uncover deviations from hospital standards of care, expose system-level failures, and clarify the responsibilities of each staff member involved in a patient’s care.